-I randomly met a friend in Chiang Mai last November who told me about this yoga teacher training she’d signed up for in India in February.
+I randomly met a friend in Chiang Mai who told me about this yoga teacher training she’d signed up for in India in February.
 “I’d love to go to India to do yoga”, I sighed absentmindedly.
-I’d been practicing yoga most days since leaving Canada in January 2014, but it never occurred to me that my practice was strong enough to consider a teacher training, and this was not part of my plan anyway (in hindsight I realize that I did not actually have a plan – and I still don’t), so my words didn’t really mean much.
+I’d been practising yoga most days since leaving Canada in January 2014, but it never occurred to me that my practice was strong enough to consider a teacher training, and this was not part of my plan anyway (in hindsight I realise that I did not actually have a plan – and I still don’t), so my words didn’t really mean much.

 “So come”, she said.